 Traveling in July or August?

-Wear hats, sunscreen, and consider leaving before 8 am.
+Wear hats, and sunscreen, and consider leaving before 8 am.
 The sun is hot and strong; be prepared and protect your skin.

 Once you have reached your destination, time to relax!